 Scott’s Cheap Flights is one of my favorites for cheap flights around the world!
 The cheap subscription is pretty cool, but if you are a frequent traveler I recommend the paid subscription.
 Not only is it ridiculously cheap for all the extra updates (and if you subscribe to the free version, you get a 20% in your inbox for the paid one!) but it MORE than pays for itself with 1 booked ticket!

 Jack’s Flight Club

 Airfare WatchDog lists “Today’s Top Fares” on the homepage of its site.
 If you don’t have a specific destination you are looking for, this list alone can be full of bargains.
-When you subscribe to their email list, they also allow you to create flight alert to specific destinations.
-This one one of the best feature that sets apart Airfare Watchdog from some other sites.
+When you subscribe to their email list, they also allow you to create flight alerts to specific destinations.
+This one one of the best features that sets apart Airfare Watchdog from some other sites.